 Let’s tie everything we’ve learned together with the example of doing yoga:

-Looking at it through this lens, saying a chakra is “blocked” or “imbalanced” means that Kundalini Shakti (the serpent) can’t effectively move through it.
+Looking at it through this lens, saying a chakra is “blocked” or “imbalanced” means that Shakti (the serpent) can’t effectively move through it.